AriFordsham/GHCWiki/records/overloaded-record-fields/simple.md

 ## The Design

-The following paragraphs describe the various operations.
+The following paragraphs describe the various operations on records.

 ### Declaration